 1. Define your 'why.'

 It all begins here.
 People need to understand why you do what you do a whole lot more than what you do.
 Your why is what helps people move from just having a job to having a responsibility.
 This is not a mission statement or a slogan.
 It is a sentence or short paragraph that describes your purpose for existence.
 It must be clear, compelling, and unique to you.
-Our good friends at Auxano helped us find great clarity about our why.
-It was huge!
+If you need help, hire someone to help you find great clarity about our why.

 2. Define your target.